The stochastic evolution of an infinite population with logistic-type interaction: Introduction

 with $k_\mu^{(n)}$ being positive symmetric elements of $L^\infty(X^n)$ satisfying Ruelle's bound, see Definition \ref{X3df} below.
 These $k_\mu^{(n)}$ are called \emph{correlation functions}, cf. \cite{KK,Kuna,Lenard,Ruelle,Zessin}, which completely characterize the corresponding state.

-The aim of this work is constructing a unique Markov process with cadlag paths corresponding to (generated by) $L$ given in (\ref{L}).
+Our aim in this work is to construct a unique Markov process with cadlag paths corresponding to (generated by) $L$ given in (\ref{L}).
 Here we are going to follow the scheme elaborated in our previous (rather lengthy) works \cite{KR,KR1} based on solving a restricted martingale problem, see \cite[Chapter 5]{Dawson}.
-Its essential feature is that the one dimensional marginals of the corresponding path measures, which solve this problem, lie in $\mathcal{P}_{\rm exp}$ and solve (\ref{FPE}).
-The uniqueness of path measure solutions means that all finite dimensional marginals of two such path measures coincide.
-The latter is obtained from the fact that their one dimensional marginals coincide, which in turn is obtained by showing that the Fokker-Planck equation for $(L,\mathcal{F},\mu_0)$ has a unique solution whenever $\mu_0$ is in $\mathcal{P}_{\rm exp}$.
+Here, however, the generator \eqref{L} is unbounded, which forced us to develop essentially new technical tools to implement this scheme, in particular, to include the $\mu_t$ -integrability condition in the very definition of a solution of \eqref{FPE}.
+The key feature of our scheme is that the one-dimensional marginals of the corresponding path measures, which solve this problem, belong to $\mathcal{P}_{\rm exp}$ and solve (\ref{FPE}).
+Along with evident technical benefits, the latter fact indicates that clumping does not appear in the course of the evolution described in this way.
+The uniqueness of path measure solutions means that all finite-dimensional marginals of two such path measures coincide.
+The latter is obtained by the fact that their one-dimensional marginals coincide, which in turn is obtained by showing that the Fokker-Planck equation for $(L,\mathcal{F},\mu_0)$ has a unique solution whenever $\mu_0$ is in $\mathcal{P}_{\rm exp}$.
 It should be pointed out here that $L$ as in (\ref{L}) is a particular case of the generator studied in \cite{GK}, where the corresponding Markov processes were obtained by solving a stochastic equation involving $L$.
-However, uniqueness in \cite{GK} was obtained only for the departure part of $L$ which in our notations reads

-By taking $L^{-}$ as in \eqref{L} we are going to make the next step in developing this theory.
+However, uniqueness in \cite{GK} was obtained only for constant departure (mortality) rates, which in our notations corresponds to $m(x) \equiv m>0$ and $a(x) \equiv 0$, and hence excludes the logistic part.
+A similar model containing the logistic part was studied in \cite{Ether}, where uniqueness was proved only for processes with values in the set of finite configurations.
+A more detailed comparison and related discussions are given in subsect.
+3.3 below.